 A natural question to consider is how the estimates derived in this report compare with those presented elsewhere.
-Where appropriate, the VR/NPR estimates are compared with those from Stats SA (from the MDG country report4 or the official mid-year population estimates), UN agencies (WHO and UN Population Division), their advisory groups including the UN Inter-agency Group for Child Mortality Estimation (IGME) and the Maternal Mortality Estimation Interagency Group (MMEIG) and the Gates funded Institute for Health Metrics and Evaluation (IHME) based at Washington State University (in particular the estimates from the 2013 and 2015 Global Burden of Disease (GBD) reports).
+Where appropriate, the VR/NPR estimates are compared with those from Stats SA (from the MDG country report4, the official mid-year population estimates, the SDG and other ad hoc reports), UN agencies (WHO and UN Population Division), their advisory groups including the UN Inter-agency Group for Child Mortality Estimation (IGME) and the Maternal Mortality Estimation Interagency Group (MMEIG) and the Gates funded Institute for Health Metrics and Evaluation (IHME) based at Washington State University (in particular the estimates from the 2013 and 2015 Global Burden of Disease (GBD) reports (not shown), and the 2016 GBD report).
+In addition, this year we have included comparison of under-five and neonatal mortality with estimates from the 2016 South African Demographic and Health Survey (NDOH, StatsSA, SAMRC & ICF, 2017).

-Figure 21 compares the estimates of under-five mortality.
-There is broad agreement between the RMS estimates and those of IGME (United Nations Interagency Group on Child Mortality Estimation 2015) over most of the period, those of the World Population Prospects (WPP), 2015 revision, (UN Population Division 2015) in the first half of the period, and the MDG from 2007-2010.
-While the estimates from the official mid-year population projection are little different from those in the WPP (which underlie the Spectrum model used by Stats SA to produce the mid-year estimates), the IHME (Wang et al 2014) are higher than any of the other estimates for years prior to 2010.
-Previously, we (Dorrington et al 2015), suggested that these rates were too high, which may be the reason that the more recent IHME estimates (IHME, 2016) have been reduced.
+Figure 22 compares the estimates of under-five mortality.
+There is broad agreement between the RMS estimates and those of IGME (United Nations Interagency Group on Child Mortality Estimation 2017) over most of the period, those of the World Population Prospects (WPP), 2017 revision, (UN Population Division 2017) in the first half of the period, and the MDG from 2007-2010 and the SDG (2017d) estimates for 2010 and 2011.
+While the estimates from the official mid-year population projection are guite a bit higher from 2010 and even a little different from those in the WPP (which underlie the Spectrum model used by Stats SA to produce the mid-year estimates), the 2013 GBD (Wang et al 2014) are higher than any of the other estimates for years prior to 2010.
+Previously, we (Dorrington et al 2015), suggested that these rates were too high, which may be the reason for the reduction in the more recent GBD estimates (IHME, 2016 & Naghavi et al., 2017).
 However, these more recent estimates are now somewhat higher than all other estimates from 2006-2010 and remain significantly higher than ours from 2006 onwards (with a decidedly odd trend over time).
 There is good agreement with estimates from the MDG report from 2007 onwards, although prior to this the MDG estimates are implausible.
-Although both the IHME and IGME now take the RMS estimates into account when producing their estimates, neither is able to incorporate into their modelling the apparent stagnation in rates from 2011, each handling the trend differently.
-The estimates from the official mid-year estimates (Stats SA 2016) are lower than estimates of all the other models at the peak and as high if not higher than other estimates from 2011 onwards, which suggests that they underestimate the peak (around 2003) and overestimate under-five mortality in recent years.
-On the other hand their estimates using the 2011 Census data (Stats SA 2015c) are lower that all other estimates, which suggests that they underestimate mortality.
+On the other hand the SDG estimates after 2011 are lower than all other estimates suggesting that these probably underestimate under-five mortality.
+Although the UN IGME now take the RMS estimates into account when producing their estimates, it is unable to incorporate into their modelling the apparent stagnation in rates from 2011.
+The estimates from the official mid-year estimates (Stats SA 2017) are lower than estimates of all the other models at the peak and as high if not higher than other estimates from 2011 onwards, which suggests that they underestimate the peak (around 2003) and overestimate under-five mortality in recent years.
+On the other hand their estimates using the 2011 Census data (Stats SA 2015c) are lower that all other estimates, which suggests that these underestimate mortality.
+The estimate are not consistent with those from the SADHS 2002-2006, which is undoubtedly due to the bias in the SADHS estimates due to fact that women infected with HIV have died and thus there is no record of the mortality of their children.
+Other than that the estimates are largely consistent with those from the SADHS for the past 10 years, suggesting that the recent estimates from other sources are probably on the high side.